psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 In Tales and Legends of the Isle of Wight, by Abraham Elder, Esq., 1843, this story is told as a legend of Newtown, in the island.
 The Hamel story is quoted as a parallel case, and an extract from Verstegan's account is given.
 I have before now asked unsuccessfully in "N, & Q." who "Abraham Elder, Esq.," was or is.
 His book is clever and interesting; but it does not appear how far the stories told by him are really local legend, and how far they are due to his own fancy or to the folk-lore of places other than the island.
 A. J. M.

 ```

+## Beata Elizabeth Macaulay's *The Newtown Rats*

+A copy of Beata Elizabeth Macaulay's *The Newtown Rats — An Isle of Wight Legend*, published in 1869, "written several years ago" and privately publsihed *"as a little diverson of thought to myself, after bereavements"*, can be found in the Castle Museum Library at Carisbroke Castle.

+THE NEWTOWN RATS

+AN ISLE OF WIGHT LEGEND

+In Thirteen Hundred Seventy Seven
+A most unpleasant thing occurred,
+The French, fermenting with the leven
+Of pride, to mischief inly stirred,

+Descended on the Isle of Wight,
+And anchored thick in Francheville Bay,
+Captured the town, few showing fight,
+Sacked, slaughtered, burnt and sailed away.

+'Twas shocking to be thus maltreated,
+Besides the loss of goods and home;
+The men they raved, the women greeted,
+Shedding tears as salt sea foam.

+But little can be got by grieving;
+So, having gulped their spittle down,
+They set about the case retrieving
+By building up another town.

+They called it Newtown, for the sound
+Of Francheville was of omen ill,
+According to the stories found
+In a most dismal Chronicle.—

+'Twas in the reign of Edward Three,
+The king was waging Northern wars,
+And left the country south of Dee
+A prey to rapine, feuds and jars.

+None were there justice to dispense,
+For gap or leakage none had care;
+Neglected went hedge, dyke and fence—
+'Twas desolation everywhere.

+From what is said, you'll understand,
+The island being in disorder;
+The vermin got the upper hand,
+And Rats o'erran the farmer's border.

+In milk pans, in the brewing vats,
+In corn bins, in the children's beds,—
+Everywhere the wretched Rats,
+With their long tails and filthy heads.

+At length the Magistrates decreed,
+A guerdon of one hundred pounds,
+To him who should have fully freed
+From pestilential Rats their bounds.

+A hundred pounds was then no song,
+But none adventured, all stood dumb;
+A wandering Piper came along,
+Who said he'd do it for the sum.

+Pre-eminently clad in rags
+Of every hue that e'er was spun,
+He wore them as men wear their tags,
+All bravely glancing in the sun.

+To kill the Rats, and guard the grain,
+No weapn had he save his flute,
+Preluding with a silvery strain,
+He left the Mayoir with low salute.

+In thrilling cadence clear and sweet
+Stole that soft music on the air,
+Making the pulse more calmly beat,
+And the fair landscape seem more fair.

+And not alone the human race
+Those strains may kindle and subdue;
+The brute creation had the grace
+To own their charm and pathos too.

+Now singly, now by threes and fours,
+By tens, by twenties ten times told,
+From windows, cellars, roofs and doors
+Pour'd forth the Rats—one hideous fold!

+It was a sight to see that river
+Of hateful vermin choke the way,
+Enough to make the bravest shiver,
+And cross himself, and turn and pray.

+Seaward they sped, with one intent,
+Lured by the Piper, gone before,—
+Stood when he stood, went when he went,
+And so together neared the shore.

+Still pouring floods of harmony,
+The Piper there his craft unbound,
+And following after him to sea,
+The music-loving Rats are drowned.

+In Francheville streets then folk are glad,
+Again the Farmer breathes at ease,
+Felt owner of what crops he had,
+And housed his corn, and beans and peas.

+But none bethought them of reward,
+Or votive gift, to seek a blessing;
+I would not on their fault be hard,
+We all of us are oft transgressing.

+So as the season went and came,
+Men forgot Piper, Rats and all,
+Till one day, in bright rags, his claim
+Standing, he urged in the Town-Hall.

+The Magistrates declared 'twas jest
+To give for sing-song such a boon,
+But threw some ducats from the chest,
+And bade him go and play a tune.

+The Piper did as he was told,
+He went away and played his Flute,
+But turned his back upon the gold,
+And left the Mayor without salute.

+And then anew that thrilling strain
+Arose to Heaven, divinely sweet,
+Falling back on the heart like rain
+O'er herbage parched by summer heat.

+To Beaulieu River opposite,
+The rich triumphal paean goes,
+Onward to where Hurst Castle light
+Beningly now its guidance throws.

+Whilst inland, every path you take
+Stand listeners, eloquently mute;
+But most the children seem awake
+To the strange magic of that flute.

+With their fair hair and dove-like eyes,
+And little loving hands entwined,
+And young hearts full of ecstasies
+Crowding, they press along behind.

+And none durst stop them on their way,
+Fell on all minds mysterious awe;
+Men felt their children doomed a prey,
+They saw, and wist not what they saw.

+And now the sacrifice is over;
+One splash, and Ocean's curling wreath
+Is all the fond eye may discover,
+The Children calmly sleep beneath.

+Ah! then was wailing deep and loud
+In Francheville streets, where all was blight,
+The strong man to the dust is bowed,
+And the young matron's hair is white.

+And some sink down in apathy,
+Some go ahead in recklessness,
+Some court the grave, and long to die,
+Some kiss the rod that Heaven may bless.

+Still as the seasons went and came,
+Men rallied somewhat and awoke,
+But Francheville never was the same,
+That it had been before the stroke.

+And so when crossed the fighting foe,
+No muscle was there war to wage,
+Only for Manhood's prime laid low,
+Too heedless Youth, too cautious Age.

+Such was the legend read to me
+Beside the hospitable hearth,
+The bright fire lazing cheerily,
+Wilst Winter's storms swept on their path.

+And I believed it every word,
+Impressed as by a Special Pleader,
+And so would you, if you had heard,
+The accents of that graceful Reader.

+I saw the Piper flaunt his rags,
+I met the Rats and was afraid;
+I mark'd the Burgess chink his bags,
+I heard the money bargain made.

+But second-handed, faint and low
+My mutter'd Legend you may doubt;
+Well!
+Truth or Fiction?
+Leave it so;
+We'll try and pick a lesson out.

+The surface Moral of the tale
+Seems this — *to promise and to pay*:
+A deeper meaning may prevail,
+The hearer's inner thought to sway.

+Agreed, 'tis Men who guard the town,
+But 'tis the Child who makes the Man;
+And whoso loves his land's renown,
+Will REVERENCE CHILDHOOD all he can.